 After you select the payee ID from the Payee lookup icon, the system automatically fills in the Payment Reason Code and Payee Type selected in the Payee Lookup screen, as well as, the Payee's Name and Address.
 Items to note:

 The address can be changed.
 If changed, approvers will be notified that the address has been changed.

 - The Payee and the Initiator cannot be the same person and must be active.

-- Check/ACH: Generates a check or, if ACH information exists in the disbursement processing system for this payee, an ACH direct deposit is initiated.
+- Check/ACH: Generates a check or, if ACH information exists, an ACH direct deposit is initiated.

 - Foreign Draft: Indicates that the payment is to be made in a foreign currency.
-Details are added to the Foreign Draft tab.
+Details can be added to the Foreign Draft tab.

 - Wire Transfer: Indicates that the disbursement should be wired to the recipient.
-Details are added to the Wire Transfer tab.
+Details can be added to the Wire Transfer tab.